Mindanao Star: Bases

 Their subsidiaries are sub-divided by bases.
 These are based on their area of their operation, and their base number shall be the prefix number for their bus fleets.
 Yanson Group started this practice in 2005 after they bought out Lilian Express Inc., and felt that re-organizing their company is needed.

 There are two bases with one common base number under Mindanao Star:

 Cotabato and Davao bases were once a facility of the former Weena Express.
 With the sold out, Yanson Group uses the garage as Base 15's field offices.

 Provincial destinations

 Cotabato base

 Cotabato base is located at Don Rufino Alonzo Avenue, Cotabato City, with its terminal hub at the same location.
 The base is assigned as Base 15 of Yanson Group of Bus Companies, a base that is commonly shared with their head office in Davao City.
-Their routes are from Cotabato City to several parts of Soccsksargen Region and the cities of Davao and Digos.
+Their routes are from Cotabato City to Davao City.